Corporate Partners

 I had been working for almost 12 years at the NAACP [National Association for the Advancement of Colored People], founding and leading the environmental and climate justice program.
 Shirley Chisholm was an inspiration for the program because of her “unbought and unbossed” slogan.
 So often, fossil fuel and other industries sought to use the name of the NAACP to their own ends, and they saw our communities as vulnerable because of resources.
 There was a need for connecting Black frontline climate justice leadership to resources, ensuring that we had an expansive lens around race, gender, and other intersections, and that the community is at the core of our ethos.

 Another thing we often see is that it’s Black femmes holding down so much of what’s happening, and yet they aren’t being held in the same way.
-With our work, we want to make sure that support, whether its coaching, restoration and respite retreats, or residencies, are all institutionalized in our organizational and movement infrastructure.
+With our work, we want to make sure that support, whether it’s coaching, restoration and respite retreats, or residencies, are all institutionalized in our organizational and movement infrastructure.

 How did the pandemic impact the formation of the organization?